Girl Scout Troop 148 Cleans Up Eyak Lake Beach

 Sometimes, human recreation and salmon habitat collide.

-Girl Scout Troop 148 explored the edge of Eyak Lake and stopped at Sunset Beach, a popular gathering spot for campfires with friends when they noticed large piles of rusty nails left in the ashes of pallet campfires.
+Girl Scout Troop 148 explored the edge of Eyak Lake and stopped at Sunset Beach, a popular gathering spot for campfires with friends, when they noticed large piles of rusty nails left in the ashes of pallet campfires.

 Sunset Beach is adjacent to an important spawning bed for Sockeye Salmon.
 This species prefers to spawn in gravel on the edge of lakes, close to where streams flow in, providing a constant source of cold, oxygenated water.
 This freshwater input helps clean the gravel and delivers oxygen for salmon eggs to absorb through their shells.